hbahadirsahin/nlp-experiments-in-pytorch/README.md

    - rnn_bias: A boolean argument for RNN/GRU/LSTM-based models to use bias.
    - filter_count: Number of filters for CNN-based models.
    - filter_sizes: List of convolution filter sizes for CNN-based models(Example: [3, 4, 5]).
+   - num_conv_layers: Number of layers for creating deeper convolution layers.
+   - filter_counts: List of filter counts for each convolution layer in a Deep CNN architecture (Example: If there are 3-layers of convolution, filter_counts can be [64, 32, 64]).
+   - filter_sizes_deep: List of list of convolution filter sizes (Example: [[3, 4, 5], [2, 3, 4], [1, 2, 3]] for 3-layers of convolution).
    - run_mode: Can be "train" to start training process or "eval_interactive" to test your saved model(s) interactively.

  - `training_properties` holds training-related arguments:
    - learner: Argument to choose which learning algorithm to use.
-It can be "textcnn", "gru" and "lstm" (Update: 14 Nov 2018)
+It can be "textcnn", "gru", "lstm", and "deeptextcnn" (Update: 19 Nov 2018)
    - optimizer: It can be either "Adam" or "SGD".
    - learning_rate: Self-explanatory.
    - weight_decay: L2 normalization term.
 Note that for my case, any value bigger than 0, literally fucked my performance.